The qualifying draw for the 16-team finals in 2021 split the 53 hopefuls into eight groups of six teams and one of five.

 - The pots were based on the coefficient ranking system.

 - The draw split the teams into eight groups of six and one of five.

-- The nine group winners will qualify automatically for the finals.
+- The nine group winners and best runner-up will qualify automatically for the finals.

 18–20 March 2019

 3–11 June 2019